-The Board recognises the importance of Risk Management in pursuing its company's objective and have in place a formal Group Risk Management Policy.
-The details of the Group Risk Management Policy and risk management process are disclosed in Practice 9.1 and 9.2 of CG Report and Statement on Risk Management and Internal Control on page 57 to 64 of this Annual Report.
+The Board recognises the importance of Risk Management in pursuing its Company's objective and has in place a formal Group Risk Management Policy.
+The details of the Group Risk Management Policy and risk management process are disclosed in Practice 10.1 and 10.2 of CG Report and the Statement on Risk Management and Internal Control on pages 60 to 67 of this Annual Report.

 iii.
-Internal Control & Internal Audit Function
+Internal Control and Internal Audit Function

-The Board recognises the importance of sound internal control system for good corporate governance.
-As such, the Internal Audit Function is established to perform the review of the adequacy and integrity of the internal control system in managing the principal risks of the Group.
-The Internal Audit Function is outsourced to a professional firm to assist the Audit Committee in reviewing the state of internal control of the Group and to highlight areas for management and operational improvements.
+The Board recognises the importance of having a sound internal control system for good corporate governance.
+As such, the internal audit function is established to perform the review of the adequacy and integrity of the internal control system in managing the principal risks of the Group.
+The internal audit function is outsourced to a professional firm to assist the Audit Committee in reviewing the state of internal control of the Group and to highlight areas for management and operational improvements.

-The state of internal control system and Internal Audit Function of the Group are explained in greater detail in Statement on Risk Management and Internal Control on page 57 to 64 of this Annual Report and Practice 10.1 and 10.2 of CG Report.
+The state of internal control system and internal audit function of the Group are explained in greater detail in the Statement on Risk Management and Internal Control on pages 60 to 67 of this Annual Report and Practice 11.1 and 11.2 of CG Report.

 iv.
-Uphold integrity in financial reporting
+Uphold Integrity in Financial Reporting